 3) Create an artifact of DataSet ArtifactType

-4) Create the execution for the Trainer run (typically a
+4) Create an execution of the Trainer run

 5) Define the input event and read data